kneczaj/cli-utils/README.md

 properly.

 Clone this repo with `git clone --recurse-submodules <repo-url>`.
+If somehow submodules are not fetched run `git submodule update`.

 ## Installation
 For now this project contains some tools to set up work environment.